 The Bank has a well-established internal control framework, which works under the guidance and supervision of Audit Committee of Board (ACB) & Board of Directors, which has the ultimate responsibility for ensuring that senior management establishes and maintains an adequate, effective and efficient internal control system and, accordingly, supports the internal audit function in discharging its duties effectively.
-The Board and Audit Committee of the Board periodically review the effectiveness and efficiency of the internal control system based on information provided by the internal audit function.
+The Board and Audit Committee of the Board periodically review the effectiveness and efficiency of the internal audit function.
 The management is responsible to identify and assess control risk caused by failure of internal control, if any, promptly reported by the Internal Audit and to implement strategies of identifying Risk, system to respond to risk and reduce the risk.